matikuchta/appmqtt/README.md

 - get person
 - get all persons
 - get the number of persons on the list
+- saving all data to a .json file

 ## Used Technology
 - Python 3.10
 - paho-mqtt

+# Data storage
+all persons are stored in a .json file, an example is provided. the file should be in the src folder
 # Person Structure

 this is an example of a JSON object containing all of the stored information about a single person